dustinpfister/blog_posts/_posts/js-object-keys.md

 layout: post
 categories: js
 id: 349
-updated: 2018-12-21 12:08:21
+updated: 2018-12-21 12:19:50
-version: 1.10
+version: 1.11
 ---

 Object keys in javaScript are the property names of an object that correspond with a value that can be a primitive, or another nested object of one kind or another.
 There are a few things to know about object keys in javaScript, such as how to get an array of public key names, how to create and get hidden key names, and also the work with inherited keys as well.

-So in this post I will be writing about the basics, and also maybe some of the not so basic things to know about with object keys in javaScript.
+In this post I will be writing about the basics, and also maybe some of the not so basic things to know about with object keys in javaScript.
 This includes the [Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) method as well as other [object prototype methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) like [Object.getOwnPropertyNames](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyNames).

 <!-- more -->

+## 1 - What to know about Object keys in javaScript

+In javaScript there are plain old Objects that can be created with the Object literal syntax, and then there are many other Objects that inherit from the plain old Object class such as Arrays, Functions, Dates, and so forth.
+These Objects contain property names, or keys, that corespond with values that can be Numbers, Strings, other primatives, or additional nested Objects of one type or another.
+In this setion I will be quickly covering some of the basics of Object keys in javaScript that should be known before continuing.

-## 1 - Object.keys method
+## 2 - Object.keys method

 The Object.keys method can be used to get the objects enumerable own key names.
 In other words key names that will show up with methods like Object.keys or a for in loop.
 To use the method I just call the Object.keys static method and pass the object that I want an array of key names for.